williamlief/Oklahoma_Payraise/ReadMe.md

 * data-raw: Includes all original source data.
 Not available on github due to file size.
 Available in [OSF repository](https://osf.io/7f6ms/files/).
 Note that the Texas data needs to be unzipped.
-  * Kansas data obtained by public records request
+  * Kansas data obtained by public records request, not updated and omitted from EFP version
   * Oklahoma data downloaded from [Oklahoma Department of Education](http://sde.ok.gov/sde/documents/2018-01-02/certified-staff-salary-information)
   * Texas data downloaded from Texas Education Agency:
     * [Snapshot](https://rptsvr1.tea.texas.gov/perfreport/snapshot/download.html)